kannadasanvr/java/README.md

 # java
 For CI
-Hello "this is my first program"
+Hello "this is my first program" and "second approach"